stark/Color-Scripts/README.md

 If you have created or found any new Colour Script(s) then Feel Free to make a Pull Request :-)

-You can also share your script via a pastebin of your choice and pasting the link in a <a href="https://github.com/Chef-Stark/Color-Scripts/issues/new>Issue">New Issue</a>.
+You can also share your script via a pastebin of your choice and pasting the link in a [New Issue](https://github.com/Chef-Stark/Color-Scripts/issues)

 Example using sprunge (a command line pastebin):